dantol29/webserver/docs/sockaddr_in.md

 The struct sockaddr_in is a structure defined in the <netinet/in.h> header file in POSIX-compliant systems.
 It is used to specify an endpoint address to which to connect a socket, particularly for IPv4 addresses.
 This structure is used when setting up connections using the Internet Protocol (IP).

+There are other siblings structs defined in different networking header files:

+- sockaddr: the generic one
+- sockaddr_in: for IPv4 addresses
+- sockaddr_in6: for IPv6 addresses
+- sockaddr_un: for 'local sockets' aka UNIX domain sockets
+- sockaddr_storage: for protocol agnostic code

+For a more detailed exploration of these structures and their applications, please refer to the `sockaddr_family.md` document.

 The struct is formed like this:

 ```c